 Watching, Liking, Subscribing, Commenting your favorite quote of the film, and Sharing are the most effective ways to help.
 It's simple and doesn't cost anybody anything.
 Just the way we like it.

 Another way to help (if you would like, honestly no pressure) is to check out our store where you can buy a GGP Shirt or Sticker (and maybe a GGP hat in the future) ****Edit: You can buy a GGP Shirt, Hoodie, and/or Hat**** Your purchase will go to covering the cost of the products, and then split between the cast and crew.
-Approximately $10 covers the cost to make the Tee, while the approximate $15 leftover will be split between the cast and crew of Beyond the Shadows.
-For our stickers, approximately $2 covers the cost of the sticker, with about $5 being split between the cast and crew of Beyond the Shadows.
+Approximately $16 covers the cost to make the Tee, while the leftovers will be split between the cast and crew of Beyond the Shadows.
+For our Hoodies, it costs us approximately $21 to dropship, with the rest being split between the cast and crew of Beyond the Shadows.
 Our beanies cost about $17 to dropship, with the rest being split.
 And finally, our hats cost us about $14 to dropship, with the rest being split between the cast and crew.